-17 For example, in the US, the threshold level requirement is 66%.
+22 For example, in the US, the threshold level requirement is 66% and key committees are composed entirely of independent members.

-18 For example, the Company did not respond to a majority shareholder vote last year, the director failed to gain majority support, the by-laws contain unfriendly restrictions on shareholders' rights, there has been a restatement of the financial accounts, or there have been substantial ESG controversies, violations of international norms, criminal violations or significant regulatory fines.
+23 For example, the Company did not respond to a majority shareholder vote last year, the director failed to gain majority support, the by-laws contain unfriendly restrictions on shareholders' rights, there has been a restatement of the financial accounts, or there have been substantial ESG controversies, violations of international norms, criminal violations or significant regulatory fines.